Operation of calculations

 /tmp

-), not to the home directory (
+), not in the home directory (

 /home/xlogin